fvandonkelaar/Fvandonkelaar.github.io/_pages/talks.md

 author_profile: true
 ---

+### Upcoming Conferences

+1. *The First Billion Years of the Universe: Five Questions in Five Days*
+   Aspen Center for Physics, 1 - 6 March 2026
+2. *BeyondHubble: Revisiting the Hubble Sequence Across Cosmic Time*
+   Kavli Institue for Cosmology Cambridge, 20 - 14 April 2026

 ### Invited Talks

 1. *Stellar Migration in the Early Disc: The First Discs & Probing the Evolution of the Primordial Cold Disc at z > 4*